 The main purpose of this vulnerable application is network testing.
 It was modeled after the prominent Metasploit program, which security researchers use to discover security flaws.
 You might even be able to find a shell for this program.
 WebDAV, phpMyAdmin, and DVWA are all built-in features in this application.

 You may not be able to find the application’s GUI, but you can still use numerous tools via the terminal or command line to exploit it.
-You can look at its ports, services, and service version, among other things.
+You can look at its ports, services, and version, among other things.
 This will assist you in assessing your ability to learn the Metasploit tool.

 Damn Vulnerable iOS App